“If you have a problem with the third act, the real problem is in the first act.”

 – Billy Wilder

 The purpose of story is to reveal a transformation.
-This shift in perception means a sort of death of the familiar as we delineate the journey from fear to love, from innocence to wisdom, or from victim to victor.
+This shift in perception means a sort of death of the familiar.
+Thus, we delineate the journey from fear to love, from innocence to wisdom, or from victim to victor.
 Transformation is a scary process, because frankly, as human beings, we don’t like change — not even positive change.
-In fact, we often fear that we don’t deserve what we desire, and so, any change forces us to confront long-held beliefs that threaten our status quo.
+In fact, we often fear that we don’t deserve what we desire.
+And so, any change forces us to confront long-held beliefs that threaten our status quo.

 On some level, our story may have begun with the breathless thought, “What if?”
 What if it were possible to have true love, to escape this dusty old town, to run a global social media company, to find inner peace . . .